appleInRich/rd01apple.github.com/README.md

 ### Support or Contact

 Having trouble with Pages?
 Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.

+# 2017-09-23 InRich class summary#

+  Today I learned how to write a Blog wih Github.io.
+At first, I couldn't put the picture on the Blog page but after Oiver found out that I wrote extra things and so I deleted it.
+And...... ### IT WORKED !!!! ### I was so happy.
+I really like this class, and I wish to come back next time.